Q: When will you accept applications for the Escambia CARES Family Assistance Program?

 Q: When will I know if I have been awarded the grant?

-Only applicants who need to provide more information will be called.
-If you haven't received a notification, please email EscambiaCaresFamilyEmergency@myescambia.com to inquire about your status.
+If you haven't received a notification via the application portal, please email EscambiaCaresFamilyEmergency@myescambia.com to inquire about your status.

 Q: How do I apply for the Escambia CARES Family Assistance Program?